electron/electronjs.org-old/data/blog/electron-4-0.md

 #### Accessing Certain Modules from Sandboxed Renderer Processes

-When using a sandboxed renderer process, the following modules are implemented using `remote.require`:
+When using a sandboxed renderer process, Electron previously implemented the following modules via the `remote` module for you automatically:

 * `require('electron').screen`
 * `require('child_process')`